 Fundamentally our councils believe in ‘people-powered’ politics, that residents must be involved in designing, leading and delivering the services that we all use.
 We believe that councils should be seen as facilitators and enablers of communities, not the dead hand of bureaucracy that stops things When that happens successfully, there is to use an old fashioned Co-op word, a real dividend for the individuals, families and communities we serve.

-We are not a ‘think-tank’ or part of an academic study, we are a group of councils who are innovating in real time in real communities and in action-focussed projects around the country.
+We are not a ‘think-tank’ or part of an academic study, we are a group of councils who are innovating in real-time in real communities and in action-focused projects around the country.
 We share our learning across the network and meet together to further develop our ideas.
 In previous years we have published reports on cooperative-led housing and community asset transfer.
 Last year we funded policy labs to enable our members to explore work that engaged communities in new ways and to encourage the development of cooperative economies.
-Our innovation focus for this year is on health and social care and we recently agreed funding for 11 policy prototypes to enable us to contribute to the debate on one of the key issues facing local government.
+Our innovation focus for this year is on health and social care and we recently agreed to fund for 11 policy prototypes to enable us to contribute to the debate on one of the key issues facing local government.

 Our councils are contributing to the national debate on building fairer local economies too; in Bristol, Plymouth, Manchester and Stevenage as well as Preston work is going on to ensure the power of local spending is harnessed to improve employment prospects and drive out wealth inequalities.

 There is innovation across our network; on community neighbourhood planning, housing, tackling domestic abuse led by victims and survivors, tackling health inequalities, working in partnership with children to shape children’s services, creating and sharing digital infrastructure and many other areas of council activity.
 We share our knowledge & innovation by publishing on our website where we currently have over 200 case studies and at regular events and conferences.